 Employment Success Stories

+The following success stories demonstrate the positive contributions people with disabilities make to employers.
 Our team will share stories on a rolling basis, so please check back often!

 Larry PhillipsAfter his VR counselor helped him partner with a local welding school, Larry Phillips was able to secure a job as a welder and become financially self-sufficient.
 Now, he no longer relies on public benefits. |